hira66it/pyProject/hello_flask/README.md

 Ctrl + Shift + ` : to Open a currently used terminal
 pip freeze > requirements.txt
 ```
-* To use in another environment
+* To use in other environment
 ```console
 pip install -r requirements.txt
 ```